-Step 1: Plan a free intake meeting
+Step 1: Plan a free consultation

 A single-cell sequencing project is not your average molecular biology project.

 Because of the high price, you’ll need to carefully consider the design of your experiment to make sure you get the most out of your samples and budget.

 That’s where we can help: during a free consultation, we discuss your project in detail to make sure we provide you with the best possible advice on how to set up your project.

 Click the button below to schedule your consultation with one of our specialists.

 Satisfied with the plan you made during the consultation

 We’ll send you a formal offer in the form of a quotation.
 In this document, we describe exactly what we will do for you, what the deliverables are and how much we will charge you for the service.

 If you agree with our offer, you sign it electronically and download the signed document as pdf.

 Click the button below to request a quotation, or contact your account manager via email directly.